RakhithJK/dotnet-vscode-csharp-wiki/Windows-Subsystem-for-Linux.md

 1. `"processId": "${command:pickRemoteProcess}"` lists the processes running on WSL using the pipe program.
 2. `quoteArgs` will quote any arguments and debugger commands with spaces if set to `true`.

-Note:
+Notes:
-* Use `sourceFileMap` to map sources if they are available in a different location than where they were built.
+1. Use `sourceFileMap` to map sources if they are available in a different location than where they were built.
+If you build your project in Linux, make sure to add a map from the /mnt drive letters.
+Example: `"sourceFileMap": { "/mnt/c/": "c:\\" }`
-* File and paths are case sensitive in Linux.
+2. File and paths are case sensitive in Linux.

 ## Also see
 [Configuring C# Launch.json](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger-launchjson.md)